wierdest/android-skeleton/README.md

 https://developer.android.com/reference/android/arch/lifecycle/Transformations#map

-Gradle files include some other dependencies used for other projects I have.
+Gradle files include some other dependencies used for various projects I have.